Long list of presidents have been shot or shot at | KRDO

 William McKinley was shot in September 1901 in Buffalo, New York, by Leon Czolgosz, an anarchist.
 McKinley was making an appearance at the Pan-American Exposition.
 He lingered for days in Buffalo before dying from his wounds.
 Czolgosz was later electrocuted.

 John F. Kennedy was killed by a sniper, Lee Harvey Oswald, in Dallas in November 1963 as he was driven down a parade route in an open-topped limousine.
-Oswald, a Soviet sympathizer, was arrested days after the shooting.
+Oswald, a Soviet sympathizer, was arrested shortly after the assassination.
 Oswald was himself killed by Jack Ruby in the basement of the Dallas police station.

 JFK’s brother, Robert F. Kennedy, was a senator from New York when he was running for president in 1968.
 RFK was shot at the Ambassador Hotel in Los Angeles the night he won the California Democratic primary.
 His killer, Sirhan Sirhan, is still in jail in California and recently had a parole request denied.
 Robert F. Kennedy Jr. is an independent candidate for president this year.

-Note: Clarification: This story has been updated to clarify the timeline of Oswald’s arrest.